DHTMLX/scheduler-docs/data/scheduler_markup.md

 ~~~

 ###'Glossy' and 'Classic' skins
-The 'classic', 'glossy' skins apply the coordinates specified in the scheduler's markup initially and don't require disabling of the default behaviour.
+The 'classic', 'glossy' skins apply the coordinates specified in the scheduler's markup initially and don't require disabling of the default behavior.

 ~~~html
 <div class="dhx_cal_navline">